 If your child is attending nursery then that would be the obvious place to start.
 It could also be well worth a try making enquiries at the children’s centres nearest to you.
 They do not always seem to advertise all their services on-line and selected centres have quite a bit to offer pre-school children with additional needs, so it might be worth making a phone call.

 Getting support at school

 Your child’s school would be the obvious place to start in this case.
 Each school should have a Special Educational Needs Co-coordinator, or SENCo, in the UK.
 Contact has a page about extra support in school.
 The National Autistic Society has set of guides to school and student life.

 If you have not reached the diagnosis stage then your child’s GP (family doctor) needs to be consulted early on for a referral.
 Also, if you think things are dragging on too long for your child’s well-being then the GP might think it appropriate to try to speed things up.

-Pupils in Lincolnshire who are too unwell to attend their own school may be referred to The Pilgrim School.
-See schools It has several bases around the county, e.g. Lincoln.
+If things are not working out for your child or teenager at a mainstream school there may be other places to go in Lincolnshire that might be able to help.
+Click icon to find out more.
+Notably, pupils who are too unwell to attend their own school may be referred to The Pilgrim School.
+It has several bases around the county, e.g. Lincoln.